Mirena IUD Birth Control Complications

-Although the Mirena Intrauterine Device (IUD) has been promoted as a safe, long-acting and reversible form of birth control, a number of women have experienced painful and debilitating complications when the implanted device perforated the uterus or migrated.
+Although the Mirena Intrauterine Device (IUD) has been promoted as a safe, long-acting and reversible form of birth control, a number of women have experienced problems with cranial fluid buildup, vision loss, and painful complications where the implanted device perforated the uterus or migrated out of position.

 The attorneys at Saiontz & Kirk, P.A. are reviewing potential lawsuits for women throughout the United States who have experienced side effects of Mirena, such as:

 - Migration or Perforation Injury Resulting in Surgical Removal